Review: The four pillars of investing

 There are hundreds of thousands of books about money: from making it to losing it.
+Some are entertaining, and others inspiring.
 With ‘The four pillars of investing’ any independent investor can construct a sensible investment portfolio.

 If you’re planning on taking your investments into your own hands, William Bernstein’s The four pillars of investing: lessons for building a winning portfolio is an absolute must-read.
 Truth be said, I was reluctant to pick this book, knowing it is scientifically proven investment advice – what to buy and when to buy - has no added value.
 But I couldn’t have done myself a bigger favour!

 Dr Bernstein explains the fundamental concepts, the four pillars, upon which successful investments are built.
 Bernstein starts with the foundations of classic financial theory and works his way to the practicalities of assembling an effective portfolio with a step-by-step programme for realising long-term success.
 It is this holistic approach that makes The four pillars of investing such a great book.